 Today’s Do-It-Yourself Solutions

 IoT represents a huge opportunity for businesses, but putting it all together has been a challenge for organizations due to the demands detailed above, which traditional solutions were not designed for.
 In order to achieve a semblance of ‘stream-like’ capabilities, today’s solutions resemble a patchwork quilt with disparate technologies stitched across a myriad of software venders and hardware stacks.
 Early adopters have struggled with these DIY solutions which are costly, complex, and offer limited applicability.
 The solutions have redundant siloes for each separate function and then complicate it further with individual data pipelines for real-time, batch, and disaster recovery.
 And at the end of the day, they still don’t fully achieve their goal: actionable real-time insights.

 Delivering the Platform Necessary for IoT: Project Nautilus

 At Dell EMC, we see an opportunity to radically simplify the DIY infrastructure stack that has come to dominate IoT related platforms.
 That is why we engineered Project Nautilus, a real-time analytics and streaming storage solution, built from the ground up to provide the foundation for reliable streaming applications.
-This project combines innovative open source streaming software (Pravega), stream analytics (Apache Flink), plus Dell PowerEdge servers which seamlessly tier into our nearly bottomless unstructured data portfolio featuring Isilon & ECS.
+This project combines innovative open source streaming software (Pravega), stream analytics (Apache Flink), plus Dell PowerEdge servers which seamlessly tier into our nearly bottomless unstructured data portfolio featuring Isilon & Elastic Cloud Storage (ECS).
 It’s not available yet—but stay tuned for this to move from project to reality as the world of IoT continues to become increasingly complex.